eanile/hangman/README.md

-# hangman
+# Hangman
-Hangman with words randomly chosen from a list of 10,000
+Words are randomly chosen from a list of 10,000